VFPX/Thor/.github/CONTRIBUTING.md

 This applies to all updaters except those few (15 or so) where the version information is read from a separate URL (.VersionFileURL) which is normally used only for projects with continuing updates.

-13. Modify the prg file in Updaters\Updates
+13. Add / Modify the prg file in Updaters\Updates

 ---
 ### Finally